shuenj/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should respond to all commands within 3 seconds.
+5. Commands should be easy to remember and succinct.
+6. Product is not required to handle the printing of reports.

 *{More to be added}*